-If you receive a positive test result, be reassured that many people with HIV live a full and active life, and that the risk of HIV transmission to your child is very low, given appropriate treatment.
+If you receive a positive test result, be reassured that many people with HIV live a full and active life.
+The risk of HIV transmission to your child is very low, given appropriate treatment.

 HIV and getting pregnant

-Timing of sex to coincide with ovulation can be discussed with a healthcare provider to increase the chance of getting pregnant while reducing the risk of passing on the virus.
+Timing of sex to coincide with ovulation can be discussed with a healthcare provider to increase your chances of getting pregnant while reducing the risk of passing on the virus.

-If the father has HIV, a procedure called ‘sperm washing’ can be used when trying to get pregnant.
+If a male partner is HIV-positive, a procedure called ‘sperm washing’ can be used to conceive.
 During this procedure a machine separates sperm cells (which don’t carry HIV) from the seminal fluid, which can carry the virus.
 The washed sperm is then used to fertilise the woman’s egg using a special catheter inserted into the uterus.

-If the father is on effective treatment and has an undetectable viral load, there is effectively no risk of HIV transmission.
+If the male partner is on effective treatment and has a stable undetectable viral load, there is no risk of HIV transmission.

 Getting pregnant when both parents have HIV

-If you are a seroconcordant couple and you are thinking of becoming pregnant it is important that you speak with an obstetrician and an HIV specialist to minimise the risk of transmitting HIV to your baby.
+If you are a seroconcordant couple and you are thinking of becoming pregnant it is important to speak with an obstetrician and an HIV specialist to minimise the risk of transmitting HIV to your baby.

 Talk to your doctor about your treatment.
-It is important to know that not all antiretroviral medications are safe during pregnancy, or some small treatment changes may be required.
+It is important to know that not all antiretroviral medications are safe during pregnancy, and some small treatment changes may be required.

-Pregnancy can be relatively safe for both a mother living with HIV and her baby – as long as HIV transmission reduction strategies are followed.
+Pregnancy can be relatively safe for an HIV-positive mother and her baby – if HIV transmission reduction strategies are followed.

-- for the woman to be taking antiretroviral medications (ARVs) before conception to reduce her viral load (the amount of virus in the fluids of her body) as much as possible – the lower the viral load, the lower the risk of transmission to the unborn child
+- Taking antiretroviral medications before conception to reduce your viral load (the amount of virus in the fluids in your body).
+The lower the viral load, the lower the risk of transmission to your unborn baby.

-- for the woman to start receiving antiretroviral HIV treatment as soon as she is diagnosed with HIV during pregnancy (this also helps to optimise her health).
+- Start antiretroviral HIV treatment as soon as you are diagnosed with HIV (this will also help to optimise your overall health).

-Being on treatment and under the medical care of their HIV specialist and obstetrician, today in Australia women with HIV can give birth vaginally or by caesarean section.
-The birthing plan options will be based on the woman’s individual health needs.
+In Australia, women who are HIV-positive and receiving treatment under the care of an HIV specialist and obstetrician, can give birth vaginally or by caesarean section.

 Ways to reduce HIV transmission during birth include: